+It's certainly true that no child could afford Warren resident Chris Palmer's re-creation of KITT, the car from the classic TV series, "Knight Rider."
 Palmer, 33, has "KITTed" up a 1991 Pontiac GTA Firebird and retrofitted it with parts from two 1982 Firebirds to make it look like KITT (which stands for Knight Industries Two Thousand), the famous car from "Knight Rider."
 "I had to do a lot of work," Palmer said.
-"I had to change the fender, the hood, the rear bumper, the rear hatch, the rear spoiler, the air deflector, the ground deflector, put in 1982 wheels and 1982 seats.'
-Palmer said.
-"For the initial car, I paid close to \$4,000 for the vehicle, but that was the beginning of the expenses.
-I've put in close to \$30,000 into the car right now."

-Palmer's decision to actually "KITT" up a Firebird came about after he purchased a Knight Rider tov on eBav.

-We all had those big toy KITTs when we were kids," Palmer said.
-"I saw one like the one I had when I was young on eBay and decided to buy it.
+"I had to change the fender, the hood, the rear bumper, the rear hatch, the rear spoiler, the air deflector, the ground deflector, put in 1982 wheels and 1982 seats,' Palmer said.
+"For the initial car, I paid close to \$4,000 for the vehicle. but that was the beginning of the expenses.
+I've put in close to \$30,000 into the car right at this moment.
+Palmer's decision to actually "KITT" up a Firebird came about after he purchased a Knight Rider toy on eBay.
+'We all had those big toy KITTs when we were kids," Palmer said.
+"I saw one like the one I had when I was young on eBay and decided to buy it.'
 And that got Palmer started.

 His hobby is buying up old cars, fixing them up and selling them.
 He thought it might be fun to apply that effort to create KITT and instead of having a toy, he'd have something as close to the real thing as anyone could get.
+Palmer admitted that not everyone in his life thought that was such a good idea.